Home ยป Recipes ยป Cheesecake

 This post may contain affiliate links.
 I earn a commission from qualified purchases.
 Please read our Privacy policy here.

-Ladyfinger Crust
+Step 1: Ladyfinger Crust

 Preheat your oven to 325ยบF.
 Place the ladyfingers in a food processor and pulse until fine crumbs form.
 Mix in granulated sugar, then add melted butter and stir until fully combined.
 Press the mixture firmly into the bottom and slightly up the sides of an 8- or 9-inch springform pan.
 If using an 8-inch pan, ensure it is at least 3 inches deep.
 Bake for 12 minutes, then allow the crust to cool completely.

-Start by bringing a large pot of water to a boil for the water bath.
-In a mixing bowl, beat room-temperature cream cheese for 2 minutes until creamy.
-Add mascarpone and mix until incorporated.
-Gradually beat in granulated sugar, then scrape the bowl and mix again.
+I always start by bringing a large pot of water to a boil for the water bath so itโ€™s ready to go.
+Then inn a mixing bowl, I beat room-temperature cream cheese for 2 minutes until creamy.
+I then add the mascarpone and mix until incorporated and gradually beat in granulated sugar, then scrape the bowl and mix again.

 Add sour cream and mix until combined.
 Scrape the sides of the bowl frequently to prevent lumps.
 Add eggs one at a time, mixing just until combined to avoid overmixing.
 Stir in vanilla extract, salt, and Kahlua if using.

-Water Bath Baking
+Step 4: Water Bath Baking

-Wrap the outside of the springform pan with three wide strips of aluminum foil, overlapping them to ensure no water seeps in.
-Place the cheesecake pan in the center of a large roasting pan.
-Carefully pour the hot water you boiled earlier into the roasting pan until it reaches halfway up the sides of the springform pan.
-This water bath helps maintain an even baking temperature and prevents cracks.
+I wrap the outside of the springform pan with three wide strips of aluminum foil, overlapping them so no water can seep in, because even a small leak can ruin the crust.
+I place the pan in the center of a large roasting pan, then carefully pour in the hot water I boiled earlier until it reaches about halfway up the sides.
+The water bath keeps the oven heat gentle and even, which is what helps the cheesecake bake smoothly and prevents cracking.

 Once the cheesecake has fully chilled, spread the mascarpone frosting over the top, smoothing it with a spatula.
 Dust the surface with cocoa powder for a classic tiramisu finish.
 You can also add a sprinkle of instant espresso powder.